nationalarchives/da-caselaw-document-processing/README.md

 - All production deployments require manual approval and must use a GitHub release tag as the image tag.
 - Maintains clear separation between application and infrastructure versioning.
 - Avoids complexity of GPG signing in CI/CD.

----

-# Pre-commit and Repo Standards

-This repository uses [pre-commit](https://pre-commit.com/) and [detect-secrets](https://github.com/Yelp/detect-secrets) to enforce code quality and prevent secrets leakage.
-See [The Engineering Handbook](https://national-archives.atlassian.net/wiki/spaces/DAAE/pages/47775767/Engineering+Handbook) for more details.

----

-## Coming Soon

-**PDF author metadata cleansing Lambda** will be added in a separate PR.